Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The characters in the story include Jesus, Zacchaeus, the crowds, and the sycamore tree.

 Crowds of people were with Jesus to hear what He had to say.
 The rich chief tax collector Zacchaeus wanted to see and hear Jesus just like everyone else.
 However, he was too short to see over the crowds.
-Zacchaeus ran ahead and climbed up a sycamore tree where he was sure to see Jesus as he passed by.
+Zacchaeus ran ahead and climbed up a sycamore tree where he was sure to see Jesus as He passed by.

 When Jesus reached the tree that Zacchaeus was in, He looked up and called out to Zacchaeus by name asking him to join Him below.
-Jesus told Zacchaeus that he would stay at his house that night.
+Jesus told Zacchaeus that He would stay at his house that night.
 The crowd complained that Jesus would be staying at the house of a sinner.
 People in the crowd disliked Zacchaeus because he had cheated them out of their money so much that he was rich.